jayantjha2004/SAT-Solver/README.md

 # SAT_Solver
-Implemented a SAT Solver using C++ as a part of course project
+Implemented a SAT Solver using C++

 ## Instructions to run